 If you’d like to check whether you could claim compensation for your pelvis injury, please call an advisor today.

 We have listed a few scenarios below that could potentially lead to a pelvis injury claim.
 Don’t worry if we haven’t included an example similar to your own, we could still help you to claim.
 The examples include:

 - If you broke bones in your pelvis in a motorbike accident caused by another road user.

-- Where your child injured their pelvis after falling from damaged playground equipment.
+- Where your child was hurt at school from injuring their pelvis after falling from damaged playground equipment.

 - If you fractured your pelvis after you fell in a supermarket because a leak or spillage had not been cleared up quickly enough.